oleg31337/homenetmon/README.md

  * NMAP_CRON: This is the CRON expression for scheduled full network scans. https://en.wikipedia.org/wiki/Cron by default it will run at 3:30 AM every day - "30 03 * * *"
  * NMAP_CRON_ENABLE: This is the true/false parameter whether to schedule regular full network scans
+ * REDIS_URL: URL to access Redis database.
+Now it is a hard requirement for the application.
+ * KEEP_STATS_HISTORY: Keep n days of scan stats history
+ * FIRST_RUN: First run indicator, will show settings menu in browser on the first start.
+For internal app use.
+Leave at 0.

 **Note:** Subnet address, Nmap parameters and Cron expression can be set from the application web page.
+**Note:** For the CRON expression, months are counted from 0 to 11 (weird bug in cron for node.js).

 ## Running the application in the command prompt
 1. To run the app in the command prompt: